Psalm 148 – Let Heaven and Earth Praise the LORD

 Praise Him, you heavens of heavens,

 And you waters above the heavens!

 b.
-Praise the LORD from the heavens: The Psalmist considered that all heavenly beings and bodies should give praise to Yahweh.
+Praise the LORD from the heavens: The psalmist considered that all heavenly beings and bodies should give praise to Yahweh.
 The God of Israel was not a local deity who only expected honor from Israel.
-He was and is God over all, and as such deserves such praise from the heights.
+He was and is God over all, and as such deserves such praise in the heights.

 ii.
 “As God in framing the world began above and wrought downward, so doth the psalmist in this his exhortation to all creatures to praise the Lord.”
 (Trapp)

 iii.
-In the heights: “The very ‘heights above,’ where God rules (68:18), together with outer space and the atmosphere of the earth, are invoked to join in Israel’s praise.”
+In the heights: “The very ‘heights above,’ where God rules…together with outer space and the atmosphere of the earth, are invoked to join in Israel’s praise.”
 (VanGemeren)

 c.
-Praise Him, all His angels: The Psalmist called upon all angelic beings to give God praise.
-This is the constant occupation of the cherubim surrounding God’s throne (Revelation 4:8).
+Praise Him, all His angels: The psalmist called upon all angelic beings to give God praise.
+This is the constant occupation of the living creatures surrounding God’s throne (Revelation 4:8).
 The company of faithful angels is like a great army (all His hosts).

 i.
 Other angelic beings fell because they would not properly honor God (Isaiah 14:12-15).